 - Your organization’s State of Ohio Nonprofit Entity Number may be found by going to website of the Ohio Secretary of State, Business Services: http://www.sos.state.oh.us/SOS/Businesses.aspx.
 From there, click on “Business Services” (on the left side) and then on “Business Name Search.”
 Besides finding your organization’s Entity Number at the Ohio Secretary of State’s website, you will learn the status of your organization.
 Grant eligibility requires “good standing,” which is defined as “active” status by the Ohio Secretary of State’s Office.

 - Organizations whose status is listed as “held” must contact the Ohio History Connection’s Local History Office prior to applying; otherwise the application will not be reviewed.

 - Applications from organizations listed as “cancelled” or “dead” will not be reviewed.

 - Federal Tax ID number (also known at EIN)

 - Position or role in applicant organization

 - Mailing address – for project director only

 - City, State, ZIP – for project director only

 - Indicate if address, phone number, and/or email address is the same at the Applicant Organization

-Project Director is the person responsible for coordinating the grant project.
-He or she serves as the contact between the applicant organization and the History Fund of the Ohio Historical Society.
-The project director is also responsible for certifying compliance with History Fund regulations and for submitting interim and final reports.
+Project Director: is the person responsible for coordinating the grant project.
+The project director serves as the contact between the applicant organization and the History Fund.
+The project director is also responsible for certifying compliance with the Fund regulations and for submitting interim and final reports.
 The project director may serve as the authorizing official for a project.
 The project director may not serve as the project bookkeeper.